MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-dotnet-quickstart.md

 1) Navigate to the **Identity** page for your App Service.
 Under the **System assigned** tab, the **Status** should be set to **On**.
 This value means that a system-assigned managed identity was enabled for you rapp.

 2) Navigate to the **Configuration** page for your App Service.
 Under the **Connection strings** tab, you should see a connection string called **AZURE_SQL_CONNECTIONSTRING**.
 Select the **Click to show value** text to view the passwordless connection string that was generated.
+The name of this connection string aligns with the one you configured in your app, so it will be discovered automatically when running in Azure.

 ## [Azure Portal](#tab/azure-portal)

-The Azure portal allows you to work with managed identities and run queries against an Azure SQL database.
+The Azure portal allows you to work with managed identities and run queries against an Azure SQL Database.
 Complete the following steps to create a passwordless connection from your App Service instance to Azure SQL:

 ### Create the managed identity